-I used 1/4 cup (50g) of golden erythritol.
+I used ¼ cup (50g) of golden erythritol.
 It tastes a bit like brown sugar and I find it works well in any recipe that requires cinnamon.
 However, you can use regular (white) erythritol as well.

 1.)
 Mash the banana with a fork.
 Then blend all ingredients (except for the walnuts) in a bowl with an electric mixer until smooth.

-Space them out because the batter spreads.
+2.)
+Dollop the cookie dough onto the cookie sheet lined with parchment paper.
+Space them out on the baking sheet because the batter spreads.
 Top with the crushed walnuts.

 A pinch of salt works well in this recipe.
-Or consider adding 1/4 spoon of ginger and / or nutmeg.
+Or consider adding ¼ spoon of ginger and / or nutmeg.

 Instead of walnuts, you could add pecans or hazelnuts or even sugar free chocolate chips!

-Also, be sure to stir your almond butter before using.
-If your batter is soft because of the almond butter, add an additional tbsp of almond flour.
+Cool the cookie dough in the fridge for 20 minutes so the butter can solidify.
+Also, stir the almond butter before using.
+If your batter is soft because of the almond butter, add an additional tablespoon of almond flour.
 Though, cooling in the fridge will also help.

-Keep them in a cookie jar or in an airtight container.
-They are fine on the kitchen counter for a couple of days (unless it’s very hot where you are) or store in the fridge for up to 5-6 days.
+Store sugar free banana cookies in a cookie jar or in an airtight container.
+They are fine on the kitchen counter for a couple of days.
+Or, store in the fridge for 5-6 days.